manuasir/docker-spyserver/README.md

 ### Dockerized RTL Spyserver for Raspberry Pi

-This Dockerfile allows you to easily deploy a RTL Spyserver using Docker in your Raspberry Pi
+Install and configure a containerized RTL Spyserver using Docker in your Raspberry Pi.

 #### Instructions